farshed/farshed.github.io/src/content/blog/building-a-neural-network-in-rust.md

 	let mut neural_net = NeuralNetwork::new();

 	for input in test_inputs.iter() {
-		// Pass a set of inputs (two numbers) and get a prediction back which should be a sum of the two numbers let prediction = neural_net.predict(input);
+		// Pass a set of inputs (two numbers) and get a prediction back which should be the sum of the two numbers let prediction = neural_net.predict(input);
 		println!("Input: {:?}, Prediction: {:.1}", input, prediction);
 	}